BhavyaP2007/MonkeyClassificationCNN/README.md

 To run the project :
 1.Ensure that the 10_Monkey_Species.zip file is present in the root directory.
 Extract it in the main folder.
-2.Install the following depencies pip install torch torchvision streamlit matplotlib pandas numpy pathlib PIL.
+2.Install the following depencies pip install torch torchvision streamlit matplotlib pandas numpy pathlib pillow.
 3. In the terminal - streamlit run gui.py

  🧠 Model Overview